Average True Range ATR Oil Technical Analysis and ATR Oil Trade Signals

 Low ATR values

-Low Average True Range values showed extended periods of sideways crude oil price movement- Oil Price Range, such as those found at market tops and consolidation periods.
-Low ATR values are typical for the periods of sideways movement of long duration which happen at the top of the oil market and during consolidation.
+Low Average True Range values showed extended periods of sideways price movement- Oil Price Range, such as those found at market tops and consolidation periods.
+Low ATR values are typical for the periods of sideways movement of long duration which happen at the top of the market and during consolidation.

 Calculation

-This oil technical indicator is calculated using the following:
+This indicator is calculated using the following:

 - Difference between the current high and the current low